benber86/curve-blog/content/posts/gho-users/index.md

 <script src="../../js/gho-users/collateral-preference.js"></script>

 <div style="height: 600px; width: 100%; margin-bottom: 20px">
  <canvas id="collatPreference"></canvas>
 </div>

-The chart shows that a sometimes large proportion of people borrowing a token also supply the token as collateral.
+The chart shows that sometimes a large proportion of people borrowing a token also supply the token as collateral.
-This can be due to a number of reasons, including multiple positions (sometimes asynchronous if different loans are opened separately over time), rate arbitrage, leverage or liquidity needs.
+This can be due to several reasons, including multiple positions (sometimes asynchronous if different loans are opened separately over time), rate arbitrage, leverage, or liquidity needs.

 # Borrowing Patterns

-We already know that GHO users are slightly less likely to borrow other tokens than other borrowers.
+We know that GHO users are slightly less likely to borrow other tokens than other borrowers.
-But when they do, they favor established stablecoins like USDC, USDT and DAI or WETH when borrowing crypto.
+But when they do, they favor established stablecoins like USDC, USDT, DAI, or WETH when borrowing crypto.
-This co-utilization pattern is quite similar to other assets, albeit in lesser proportions.
+This co-utilization pattern is similar to other assets, albeit in lesser proportions.
-GHO itself is a relatively popular borrowing option considering the age of the asset.
+GHO is a relatively popular borrowing option, considering the age of the asset.
-Almost 10% of USDC borrowers also borrow GHO as well as roughly one third of LUSD, PYUSD and crvUSD borrowers.
+Almost 10% of USDC borrowers also borrow GHO, and roughly one-third of LUSD, PYUSD, and crvUSD borrowers.

 <script src="https://cdn.jsdelivr.net/npm/apexcharts"></script>
 <script src="../../js/gho-users/borrowed-heatmap.js"></script>
 <div id="borrowedHeatmap"></div>

-GHO users are less likely to borrow other assets, but they are more likely to borrow GHO again compared to crypto assets or stablecoins like LUSD or crvUSD.
+GHO users are less likely to borrow other assets but more likely to borrow GHO again compared to crypto assets or stablecoins like LUSD or crvUSD.
 **Almost half of all GHO borrowers will go on to borrow GHO again**.
-Only USDC and USDT do better with 55% of multiple borrows, and 10% of users borrowing more than 7 times.
+Only USDC and USDT do better, with 55% of multiple borrows and 10% of users borrowing more than 7 times.

 <script src="../../js/gho-users/tx-count.js"></script>
 <canvas id="txCountChart" height="180px"></canvas>

 # Survival Rates

-Expanding beyond repeat borrows of a single asset, we compute the likelihood that a user who started using Aave by borrowing a certain asset will continue to interact with the protocol.
+Expanding beyond repeat borrows of a single asset; we compute the likelihood that a user who started using Aave by borrowing a certain asset will continue to interact with the protocol.
-We define continuous interaction as either another borrow or supply event (and exclude liquidations and repayments), regardless of the asset.
+We define continuous interaction as another borrow or supply event (excluding liquidations and repayments), regardless of the asset.
 We only consider users who started interacting with Aave in the past year to avoid bias towards assets that have been available for longer.

 <script src="../../js/gho-users/survival-rate.js"></script>

 <div style="height: 380px;width: 100%; margin-bottom: 20px">
  <canvas id="survivalChart"></canvas>
 </div>

-From this perspective, users that started using Aave by minting GHO are in the bottom range of assets for user stickiness.
+From this perspective, users who started using Aave by minting GHO are in the bottom range of assets for user stickiness.
 While 8 out of 10 users who started by borrowing PYUSD or LUSD continue transacting on Aave, 40% of GHO minters never interact with the protocol again.

 # User Wealth